-Pregnant women are a uniquely vulnerable group in any outbreak of an infectious disease due to their altered 108 physiology, sensitivity to infections, and impaired mechanical factors and immune function.
-The need to protect 109 the fetus adds additional difficulties in maintaining their health.
-Special precautions are needed to reduce the 110 possibility of cross-contamination of medical personnel during medical procedures that require close physical 111contact and predispose to drip infection, such as vaginal delivery.
-Most obstetric care is based on consensus 112 recommendations and best practice recommendations, while evidence is emerging on the clinical effectiveness of 113 antiviral therapy and the use of corticosteroids.
-This review is a comprehensive system to ensure the appropriate 114 level of care for these 1 115
+Pregnant women are a uniquely vulnerable group in any outbreak of an infectious disease due to their altered physiology, sensitivity to infections, and impaired mechanical factors and immune function.
+The need to protect the fetus adds additional difficulties in maintaining their health.
+Special precautions are needed to reduce the possibility of cross-contamination of medical personnel during medical procedures that require close physical contact and predispose to drip infection, such as vaginal delivery.
+Most obstetric care is based on consensus recommendations and best practice recommendations, while evidence is emerging on the clinical effectiveness of antiviral therapy and the use of corticosteroids.
+This review is a comprehensive system to ensure the appropriate level of care for these patients and for hospital staff during the COVID-19 pandemic.